MRV (Paris Metro): Description

 The MRV are fully automated and have a length of 45 m, with three cars with open-gangway connections.
 The capacity of a complete train is 498 places including 54 seats.
-Unlike the MR3V/MR6V, with a width of 2.8 m, the MRV has a width of 2.5 m, close to the 2.45 m train width of the older lines of the Paris Métro.
+Unlike the MR3V/MR6V, with a width of 2.8 m, the MRV has a width of 2.5 m, close to the 2.45 m train width of the older lines of the Paris Metro.
 The MRV will use third-rail power supply and its maximum commercial speed will be 100 km/h.

 Due to its unique characteristics, loading gauge, power supply and automation, the MRV will be specific to Line 18 and unique in France.
-The choice of a 1500V power supply by 3rd rail was motivated to avoid the installation of catenaries on the viaduct part, already widely criticized by the surrounding population (but not the university campuses).
+The choice of a 1500V power supply by 3rd rail was motivated to avoid the installation of catenaries on the viaduct part, already widely criticized by the surrounding population (but not the university campuses), but especially by the CEA to avoid electromagnetic emissions from the catenaries.
 This will have an impact on the price of the trains, because they are very specific, on the interconnection with other lines, and on a risk of problems, technology previously non-existent.

-The trainsets will be pre-equipped for an extension to 4 cars if the attendance is too high....